 - Vegetable sticks – you can use celery, cucumber, radish, carrots, pepper – anything you may like!

 - Drain the chickpeas and rinse under water.
-I like to boil the chickpeas for a few minutes and allow to cool for 2 minutes.
+I like to boil the chickpeas for a few minutes and allow to cool for 2 minutes before processing.
 If you want to remove the skins you can however I find this can be quite time consuming and not really necessary.

 - Place the tahini and lemon in the blender first and whip them together for a few minutes until the tahini becomes airy and light in colour.